horizon-research/CamJ/README.md

 Directory `ieee_vr22` contains an example about how to describe a sensor design and a software pipeline using CamJ API.
-In `ieee_vr22` folder, `sw_pipeline.py` describes the software dataflow, `hw_config` describes hardware configuration and `mapping_file.py` describes the mapping mechanism between software stages and hardware units. `functional_pipeline.py` is an additional file to describe funtional simulation about noise modeling inside the sensor.
-No need to describe this file if you don't want to do functional simulation.
-Inside `hw_config.py`, CamJ provides an option to define which hardware unit can perform functional simulation.
+In `ieee_vr22` folder, `sw_pipeline.py` describes the software dataflow, `hw_config` and `analog_config.py` describes hardware configuration and `mapping_file.py` describes the mapping mechanism between software stages and hardware units.

-In `example_run.py`, it contains how to use CamJ API to run simulation.
+In `example_run.py`, it contains how to use CamJ API to run simulation. `run_ieee_vr22()` function shows an example how to include user-defined hardware configurations and feed to CamJ simulator.
 First, we includes software/hardware configuration files which are defines using CamJ API.

 ```
 from ieee_vr22.mapping_file import mapping_function